-Luke Rowe is most likely first pick, as an experienced road captain, always a strong rider and with tactical nous to decimate a race in the crosswinds.
+Luke Rowe is the British squad's experienced road captain, always a strong rider and with tactical nous to decimate a race in the crosswinds.

-Jonathan Castroviejo is another powerful option for the squad, with a strong time trial pedigree.
+Rowe rode the Tour de Suisse to get one more race in his legs before the Tour and Jonathan Castroviejo has also made the selection and is another powerful option for the squad, possessing a strong time trial pedigree.

 With a team time trial on stage two, the Spaniard’s testing will be a major asset that can then be transferred to the flats.

 Castroviejo also climbs well which means he can be a factor later into mountain stages, particularly on the valley roads between the ascents.

 Dutchman Dylan van Baarle will also make the trip to France for the Tour, having ridden with Ineos in their major pre-Tour tests including the Dauphiné and the Tour de Romandie.

 Van Baarle’s strong sprint also make him a candidate for stage wins if Ineos find themselves chasing a result.

 Gianni Moscon has ridden the Dauphiné but has struggled for form this season after a crash in the UAE Tour that left him concussed but also makes the team.

 Moscon has also been a controversial figure in the peloton, being disqualified from last year’s Tour for punching Fortuneo-Samsic rider Elie Gesbert.